fpgaprince/rtd/docs/source/combinatorial.rst

 If 01xx -> 0100 = 0101 = 0110 = 0111 -> 10
 if 1xxx -> 1000 = 1001 = 1010 = 1011 = 1100 = 1101 = 1110 = 1111 -> 11

-where x is dont care.
+where x is dont care. in this case.. the MSB '1' determines the output. where index is 3 2 1 0.
+If you have a 1 in the 1th index 001x, it doesn't matter what is in the 0th index.
+Your output is 01.

 .. code-block:: vhdl
   :linenos: